 Tip 1: Full-Sun Not Always Required

 Since the heat source is the sun, solar cookers only work during daylight hours and when you can see your shadow.
-But, you don't need full sun to cook a meal.
+Even so, you don’t need full sun to cook a meal.
 You may need to adjust your time schedule and opt for lower-risk foods.

-For example, f the cooking temperatures of your vegetable stew goes up and down, it's no big deal.
+For example, if the cooking temperatures of your vegetable stew go up and down, it’s no big deal.
 It just takes a bit longer for the vegetables to soften and the flavors to meld.

 With meat or delicate dishes like quiches, uncontrolled cooking temperature changes can impact the texture and safety of your food.
-So those are options you might want to save for full-sun days.
+So those are options you might have to save for full-sun days.

 Tip 2: Plan for Play Time

-You can't turn your solar cooker up and down like you would a stovetop burner.
-But, with a little practice, you can have some control over temperatures.
+You can’t turn your solar cooker up and down like you would a stovetop burner.
+However, with a little practice, you can have some control over temperatures.